Ian-Blanshard/MP1-Personal-Portfolio/README.md

 2 A Employer who is coming to this site after I have applied to their job listing:
  * On the first page I could see information about the applicant, key bit of information were highlighted effectively.
-  * I could see a link on the naviation bar to a portfolio page, the link worked correctly and took me to a page which had summaries of previous work I had completed, Key languages and skills used were highlighted, links were present to GitHub to see the projects in more detail.
+  * I could see a link on the navigation bar to a portfolio page, the link worked correctly and took me to a page which had summaries of previous work I had completed, Key languages and skills used were highlighted, links were present to GitHub to see the projects in more detail.

 3 Somebody who would like to collaborate on a project with me:
  * I could quickly navigate to a portfolio page containing examples of work which allowed me to decide if the skills there were a good match for my project.
   * There was an easily visible link to a contact me page present on the portfolio page, the link worked correctly and took me to a form which I could send a message from.

 ### Bugs <a name="bugs"></a>n